ht-sdks/consent-manager/README.md

 _Note: All fields are optional.
 If they are not included in the template (object) the default fields will be used._

-_Note 2: For categories, you need to provide the key in order to map all the values properly._
+_Note: For categories, you need to provide the key in order to map all the values properly._

 ### ConsentManagerBuilder